A Terrible Inheritance

 Prevention of mother-to-child-transmission (PMTCT) is the most effective way to create an HIV-free generation.

-But while better services to prevent mother to child transmission of HIV averted some 850,000 new infections among children between 2005 and 2012, some 260,000 new infections occurred among children in low and middle-income countries in 2012 alone.
-There is more work to be done to reach every child and realize an AIDS-free generation.
+Better services to prevent mother-to-child transmission of HIV averted nearly 1.1 million new infections among children between 2005 and 2013.
+Still, some 240,000 new infections occurred among children in low and middle-income countries in 2013 alone.
+More work lies ahead to reach every child and realize an AIDS-free generation.